apache/carbondata/docs/faq.md

   **Procedure**

-  Drop that particular datamap using Drop Table command using table name as parentTableName_datamapName so as to clear the stale folders.
+  Drop that particular index using Drop Table command using table name as indexName so as to clear the stale folders.